 The Cat Tien National Park is a bio-diverse region of tropical rainforests that is spread over 72,000 hectares and is known to be one of the best natural treasures in the country.
 The place is full of bird-watching opportunities and is known for its mountain biking and hiking adventures.
 The national park is also home to tigers and rhinos, but most tourists never get to see the larger mammals residing in the park.

-The Real Sapa Experience is particularly attractive for trekkers and adventure travelers searching for unique local cultures, exploration activities and uncommon landscapes.
-The tour includes cooking classes, foot massages, walking food tours, homestays and a city tour of Sapa.
+Sapa is particularly attractive for trekkers and adventure travelers searching for unique local cultures, exploration activities, and uncommon landscapes.
+A tour to Sapa includes cooking classes, foot massages, walking food tours, homestays and a city tour of Sapa.
 From exploring local villages to understanding the traditional cultures that populate the area, from those rustic native dwellings to beautiful terraced rice paddies, this tour brings you closer to the very best of Sapa.

 Paradise Cave is a fascinating cave system that is located deep within a national park and is entirely surrounded by karst peaks and forests.
 Although visitors only get to see the first kilometer of this 31 km maze, a trip to Paradise Cave is entirely worth it.
 The sheer scale of the complex is known to be mind-numbing and climbing down those wooden staircases to check out monstrous formations of stalactites and stalagmites is one of the most fascinating experiences that Vietnam has to offer.

 We really hope the above insights gave you a good idea of some of the top 11 best things to do in Vietnam.
-As always we welcome any comments you may have, especially if you think there are other attractions and things to do which ought to have been in the above list.
+From cruises along with the majestic limestone islands and islets to the historic landmarks, a Vietnam tour will open your senses to an exciting adventure.